Download the Curbside Collection App

 With the prospect of new trucks comes an opportunity to consider moving to an automated collection service from a manual one.
 Automated collection uses mechanical arms to lift and dump bins at the roadside and better protects the health and safety of employees.

 To collect feedback from the community on this proposed change to service, a survey was available from August 23 to September 13.
-Staff are now reviewing those results and will present to Council for their consideration in fall 2021.
+The results of this survey were presented to Council on November 9, 2021 and the full report can be found below.

 About Automated Collection

 Manual collection of garbage is hard on workers and often causes injury.
 Protecting the health and safety of employees has been a driving force in other municipalities to change to an automated system, including the Cowichan Valley Regional District, and many other Vancouver Island communities.

 With automated collection trucks, a mechanical arm would lift and dump collection carts.

 These new trucks require new garbage and recycling carts (currently residents can use any cart they like that meets size/weight requirements) and a new organics bin that are compatible with the mechanical arms.